 A multiple-document interface (MDI) is a graphical user interface in which multiple windows reside under a single parent window.
 Such systems often allow child windows to embed other windows inside them as well, creating complex nested hierarchies.
-WEM as a no-code application development platform can help you in creating a MDI application that is much faster and user- friendly.
+WEM as a no-code application development platform can help you in creating an MDI application that is much faster and user-friendly.

-WEM built MDI application will give you complete access of three kinds of windows: a frame window, an MDI client window, as well as a number of child windows.
+WEM-built MDI application will give you complete access to three kinds of windows: a frame window, an MDI client window, as well as several child windows.
 The frame window is like the main window of the application: it has a sizing border, a title bar, a window menu, a minimize button, and a maximize button.
 The application must register a window class for the frame window and provide a window procedure to support it.

-Each document in WEM built multiple-document interface (MDI) application is displayed in a separate child window within the client area of the application’s main window.
+Each document in the WEM-built multiple-document interface (MDI) application is displayed in a separate child window within the client area of the application’s main window.
 An MDI application can support more than one kind of document.
-Multiple-document interface application can be your savior if dealing with hundreds of documents.
-WEM makes your life easy by helping you build a MDI application that is cost-effective, less time consuming and productive, without any coding.
+A multiple-document interface application can be your saviour if dealing with hundreds of documents.
+WEM makes your life easy by helping you build an MDI application that is cost-effective, less time-consuming, and productive, without any coding.